aryehw/83411/README.txt

 This directory contains scripts and test data for course 83411.
 The scripts are in the scripts directory.
-The scripts are written in the ImageJ macro language (ijm).
+The scripts ending in .ijm are written in the ImageJ macro language.
+Scripts ending in .py are written in Python 2.X and can be run from within the Jython interpreter that is bundled with the Fiji distribution of ImageJ.

 1. Spatial calibration
      Script: autoScale and spatial calibration
      Test data: in directory spatialCalibration.

 2. Dark noise
-     Script:	darkNoise.ijm
+     Scripts:	darkNoise.ijm, darkNoise.py (Utils.py)
-     Test data:	in directory darkNoise
+     		Utils.py contains utilty scripts used by darkNoise.py Test data:	in directory darkNoise

 3. Excitation intensities (expects beads)